andrewharmellaw/facilitating-software-architecture/adr/index.md

-# Example Architectural Decision Records from Facilitating Software Architecture
+# Architectural Decision Records from Facilitating Software Architecture

+## ADR Template from the Book
+The [ADR template(adr-template.md)] from the book.

+## Examples from the Book
-Chapter 6 of [Facilitating Software Architecture](https://facilitatingsoftwarearchitecture.com/) by Andrew Harmel-Law has two example Architectural Decision Recirds (ADRs).
+Chapter 6 of [Facilitating Software Architecture](https://facilitatingsoftwarearchitecture.com/) by Andrew Harmel-Law has two example Architectural Decision Records (ADRs).

  * The first example is [a completed ADR](ADR002-Shorten-inventory-ids-with-naonoid.md).
  * The second example shows how an ADR changes as it is written